hanabi/hanabi.github.io/README.md

 *Priority* can sometimes be confusing.
 [Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/priority_flowchart.png) that shows, in general, which card should be played when there is a choice between two cards.

-### The 1's Chop Move
+### The Trash Chop Move

 * In the middle of a game, if all of the 1s have been played already, and someone clues a 1, it is quite strange - from *Good Touch Principle*, you are not supposed to touch cards that have already been played.
+In this situation, the 1 is considered "trash".
-* Thus, the clue must have some deeper meaning, and we agree that it means that the cards to the right of the 1 are important.
+* Thus, the clue must have some deeper meaning, and we agree that it means that the cards to the right of the trash are important.
 The point of the clue was to give the player a known-safe discard.
-* However, not only does it give a known-safe discard, but it also *Chop Moves* ALL of the cards to the right of the 1.
+* However, not only does it give a known-safe discard, but it also *Chop Moves* ALL of the cards to the right of the trash.
 This means that the player should consider the cards to be touched with an "invisible" clue, and never discard them.
-* Most of the time, the *1's Chop Move* is done to *Chop Move* a single card (meaning that the clued 1 was one-away from chop).
-However, you can also use the *1's Chop Move* to *Chop Move* multiple cards.
+* Most of the time, the *Trash Chop Move* is done to *Chop Move* a single card (meaning that the clued 1 was one-away from chop).
+However, you can also use the *Trash Chop Move* to *Chop Move* multiple cards.
 For example, in a 3-player game:
   * All of the 1s have been played on the stacks.
   * Bob has a completely unclued hand.
   * Alice clues 1s to Bob, which touches a 1 in his slot 1.